-Carver 31" Resin CX Surfskate Longboard 衝浪滑板
+Carver 31" Resin CX Surfskate 衝浪滑板

 搭配 Carver CX 輪架